nsqio/nsq/docs/protocol.md

 ### V2 Protocol

-After authenticating, in order to begin consuming messages, a client must `SUB` to a channel.
+After authenticating, the client can optionally send an `IDENTIFY` command to provide custom metadata (like, for example, more descriptive identifiers).
+In order to begin consuming messages, a client must `SUB` to a channel.

 Upon subscribing the client is placed in a `RDY` state of 0.
 This means that no messages will be sent to the client.
 When a client is ready to receive messages it should send a command that